cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Bed 6' long 4' wide.
 4x8 plywood fits with the back down

 - A truck pull: A key test of how much power your truck actually has.
 40k pound sled.
-Compared to other electric pickups, and SRW Super Duty.
+Compared to other electric pickups, and SRW Super Duty Diesel.

 - Tri-motor 6850 curb weight

 - Pulled further than other trucks, go figure.

+- "Incredibly useful truck, not a grandstanding showpiece like me"

+- Performance: